-

 Comments Off on Seeds: River Cane, Pawpaw, Apple, Sloe Plum, Soybean

-Meanwhile Back at the Grocery Store
+Meanwhile Back at the Grocery Store Germplasm is Found

-For many years I would keep the pits of some of my favorite grocery store fruit and try to grow them at my farm.
-Everything looks so spectacular coming exclusively from California.
-Everything is also patented and totally illegal to … Continue reading
+For many years I would keep the pits of some of my favorite grocery store fruits and try to grow them at my farm.
+Every fruit looks so spectacular coming exclusively from California.
+Everything is also patented and illegal to … Continue reading

 Posted in Diversity Found, Ecology-Biodiversity-Integration